kehantan/labbook/docs/assays/mtt.rst

     So we first convert the :code:`52,500 cells` to the :code:`*10^4` 'format', which is :code:`5.25x10^4`

-    Then, :code:`5.25/150` to know how much volume (in ml) of cell suspension we need to aspirate.
+    Then, :code:`5.25/150` to know how much volume (in ml) of cell suspension we need to aspirate from the cell suspension in 15 ml centrifuge tube.

     In this case, :code:`0.035 ml`.
-Convert to uL, then :code:`35 uL`
+Convert to uL, then the volume we should take is :code:`35 uL`

 To calculate how much media we need,